AV-98-Ingram/LeetCodeSolutions/Readme.md

 - looks like a DP problem but in fact simpler
 - when a problem is obviously a DP one, think twice if DP is needed

+**47-Permutation_II**
+- Compare to 46-Permutation, this solution needs to make sure that at each position equivalent numbers do not appear more than once.

+**48-Rotate_image**
+- With a drawed picture, it is easier to figure out the algorithm.

 **274-H_Index**
 - "For each number i, how many publications having at least i citations?"
 - Answering the question above takes O(n) with saving previous results.